spatie/laravel-event-projector/docs/basic-usage/thinking-in-events.md

 ---
 title: Thinking in events
-weight: 5
 ---

-In this example we're going to try to send a mail whenever an account is broke (balance below zero).
-You can do this with projectors and reactors alone, but aggregates might be a better fit for this.
-Aggregates make it easy to make decisions based on past events.
-Check out the section on [how to use aggreates](https://docs.spatie.be/laravel-event-projector/v2/introduction) to learn more about them, or keep reading on this page if you don't want to use aggragetes.

-Let's build upon the examples shown in the [writing your first projector](/laravel-event-projector/v2/using-projectors/writing-your-first-projector) and [handling side effects with reactors](https://docs.spatie.be/laravel-event-projector/v2/using-reactors/writing-your-first-reactor)' sections.
+Let's build upon the examples shown in the [writing your first projector](/laravel-event-projector/v1/basic-usage/writing-your-first-projector) and [handling side effects with reactors](https://docs.spatie.be/laravel-event-projector/v1/basic-usage/handling-side-effects-using-reactors)' sections.

 Imagine you are tasked with sending a mail to an account holder whenever he or she is broke.
 You might think, that's easy, let's just check in a new reactor if the account balance is less than zero.